This post may contain affiliate links which won’t change your price but will share some commission.

 - 2 cups water

-- Place the watermelon, lime juice, and maple syrup in a food processor or blender.
+- Place the watermelon, lime juice, and maple syrup in a blender or food processor.
 Process until completely pureed.

 - Strain the mixture through a fine mesh strainer and set aside the solids.
 You can use them later in a smoothie.